 The Department coordinates State-wide locust control programs when control extends beyond the capabilities of local landholders and LHPAs.

 The APLC only conducts aerial control campaigns in eastern Australia (generally west of the Great Dividing Range) against locust infestations which have the potential to significantly threaten rural industries in other States.
 The APLC also monitors populations, predicts outbreaks, and conducts research into locust biology and control.

 Ground control of bands and aerial control of swarms in closely-settled areas.
-The most important part of an effective control campaign involves landholders controlling banding nymphs on the ground, while I&I NSW, in collaboration with LHPAs, may arrange aerial spraying to control swarms and bands that are beyond the capability of control by landholders.
+The most important part of an effective control campaign involves landholders controlling banding nymphs on the ground, while NSW DPI, in collaboration with LHPAs, may arrange aerial spraying to control swarms and bands that are beyond the capability of control by landholders.
 This aerial spraying only occurs if control is deemed necessary and is environmentally acceptable.

 Aerial control of bands and swarms in remote areas.
 In the semi-arid inland, it is often impracticable for individual landholders to undertake effective control of locusts.
-Therefore, the APLC and/or I&I NSW may sometimes organise the aerial application of ultra low volume (ULV) pesticides to more substantial infestations.
+Therefore, the APLC and/or NSW DPI may sometimes organise the aerial application of ultra low volume (ULV) pesticides to more substantial infestations.
 It is therefore essential that landholders report locust activity to their LHPA.
 In this situation, some ground control by landholders may also be necessary.

 The act of reporting locust activity or providing consent to undertake application in no way guarantees intervention by the above-mentioned agencies.
 Landholders will always need to undertake control on their own lands regardless of any operations conducted by other parties.